aws/aws-cdk/packages/@aws-cdk/custom-resources/README.md

 ### Execution Policy

-IAM policy statements required to make the API calls are derived from the calls and allow by default the actions to be made on all resources (`*`).
-You can restrict the permissions by specifying your own list of statements with the `policyStatements` prop.
+You must provide the `policy` property defining the IAM Policy that will be applied to the API calls.
+The library provides two factory methods to quickly configure this:

+- **`AwsCustomResourcePolicy.fromSdkCalls`** - Use this to auto-generate IAM Policy statements based on the configured SDK calls.
+Note that you will have to either provide specific ARN's, or explicitly use `AwsCustomResourcePolicy.ANY_RESOURCE` to allow access to any resource.
+- **`AwsCustomResourcePolicy.fromStatements`** - Use this to specify your own custom statements.

 The custom resource also implements `iam.IGrantable`, making it possible to use the `grantXxx()` methods.

 As this custom resource uses a singleton Lambda function, it's important to note that the function's role will eventually accumulate the permissions/grants from all